valkey-io/valkey-doc/topics/quickstart.md

     * [Sets](sets.md): Unordered collections of unique elements, great for tags or membership checks.
     * [Hashes](hashes.md): Field-value pairs, often used for storing objects or records.
     * [Sorted Sets](sorted-sets.md): Unique elements with scores, useful for leaderboards or time-series data.
 * **Explore Valkey Modules:** Valkey supports pluggable modules that extend its core functionality with custom commands and data types.
-Take a look at few of our released modules to get started.
+Take a look at few of our official modules to get started.
     * **[Valkey Json](valkey-json.md)**
     * **[Valkey Bloom](bloomfilters.md)**
     * **[Valkey LDAP](ldap.md)**